-The Best of Amigos de Honduras Newsletter 1999-2013: Life and Times in Honduras.
-Then & Now.
-Stories, Personal Narratives and Travelogues.
+The title and subtitle tell everything.
 This book includes 102 articles written by former Honduras Peace Corps Volunteers and staff published in the Amigos newsletter over 14 years, 162 pages in all.
-Alan Waugh (San Pedro Sula 1973-75), long-time editor of the Amigos newsletter, created this assemblage of wonderful writing . . . which includes maps and some of the original photos and graphics for the articles.
-The book is published in pdf format, 12.5 MB in size.
-To obtain a free copy, e-mail Alan your request at awaugh@q.com.
-The book will be e-mailed back to you.
+Alan Waugh (San Pedro Sula 1973-75), long-time editor of the Amigos newsletter, created this assemblage

+To obtain a free copy, e-mail your request to Alan Waugh at <a href="mailed-em